HarshaParamata/Pen-Mouse/README.md

 ## 📁 Repository Structure

-PenMouse/
+PenMouse/ \\
-├── firmware/ # AVR firmware source code
+├── kicad files/ # Schematic,BOM and PCB file
 ├── images/ # Schematic and PCB images
-├── docs/ # Optional documentation files
+├── datasheets/ # datasheet of components used
+├── Codes/ # code used for promgraming atmega and computer ├── Introduction # introduction and first idea of the project ├── PCB design # pcb design review
 └── README.md